For health professionals

 The Network provide support groups for adults in theHawkesbury, Penrith and Blue Mountains local government areas.

 Our Support groups are located in:

 - North Richmond

 The thinking environment is a philosophy of communication, based on the work of Nancy Kline.
 It is a practical series of values-based applications which are useful in family, campaigning, community and organisational life, as well as forming the basis of a teaching pedagogy and coaching approach.
 Wikipedia

-All Network facilitators and co-facilitators have completed an interactive facilitation training program developed by The Network.
-Training includes a foundation program in The Thinking Environment (TE), practical skills development in the use of applications of the TE and first-hand experience from three years of Network suicide bereavement support group facilitation.
+All facilitators and co-facilitators have completed an interactive facilitation training program developed by The Network.
+This training includes a foundation program in The Thinking Environment (TE), practical skills development in the use of applications of the TE, and first-hand experience from three years of Network suicide bereavement support group facilitation.

-Network outcome measures demonstrate that the model is effective in supporting the recovery of people bereaved by suicide, and feedback from participants and facilitators informs us that The Network suicide bereavement support groups are significantly valued.
+Over time The Network has measured outcomes.
+It has been demonstrated that the support group model is effective in supporting the recovery of people bereaved by suicide.
+Additionally, feedback from participants and facilitators inform us that The Network suicide bereavement support groups are significantly valued.

 Joining a Network Support Group is easy, just make the call.

 If you know someone who could benefit from joining one of our support groups, why not share our brochure with them.